 But what I’ve come to find is that it’s hard to come across reviews and recommendations and despite going to all of these places frequently myself, I haven’t written about it either!

-So, this is my list of some of the best places for breakfast in Aberdeen and here’s hoping that some of these will appeal to you too.
+So, this is my list of some of the best places for breakfast and brunch in Aberdeen and here’s hoping that some of these will appeal to you too.

 Nestled away on Little Belmont Street in the centre of town is Cup Aberdeen.
 I remember when it opened, everyone was into that slightly shabby chic decor with mismatched tea sets and cutesy afternoon teas, it was so popular that it would be queued out of the door and it was the place to be as is usually the case when somewhere new arrives in town.